Volunteers in San Antonio are outraged about two pups they say came into the city's Animal Care Services facility (ACS) covered in clusters of ticks.

-Jenn Studley, a San Antonio resident and animal advocate is enraged, "I hate the fact that they were left to sit there covered in ticks which more than likely contributed to the reason why they weren't adopted," said Studley.
+Jenn Studley, a San Antonio resident and animal advocate is enraged, "I hate the fact that they were left to sit there covered in ticks which more than likely contributed to the reason why they weren't adopted," she said.

-So far no one from ACS or Mayor Julian Castro's office has responded to a request for comment.
+So far no one from ACS or Mayor Julian Castro's office has responded to Watchdog Mary’s request for comment.

-This isn't the first time this has happened at ACS, on June 22, 2014 The City of San Antonio placed another dog up for adoption covered in ticks.
+On June 22, 2014, the city placed another dog up for adoption covered in ticks.
 Shortly after the retriever's unattractive picture appeared online ACS announced she died in the shelter.

 Pattern of Problems at San Antonio Animal Care Services

-This author has been revealing a pattern of problems at San Antonio Animal Care Services.
-Last year the City euthanized more than 4800 dogs.
+This author has been revealing a pattern of problems at ACS.
+Last year the city euthanized more than 4800 dogs.
 Volunteers and residents also came forward alleging mistreatment, mismanagement and miscategorization of dogs.

 How You Can Help: Adopting or Fostering a Dog

-To see dogs that need fosters or adopters urgently check out the city's website, these pictures and descriptions, and also this YouTube channel of animals, all whom need to get out of the shelter ASAP.
+To see dogs that need fosters or adopters urgently check out the city's website, these pictures and descriptions, and also this YouTube channel.
 Some will be put down in the next few hours.
 Volunteers say if one seems like a perfect fit for your family, or you fall in love with a glimmer in a dog's eye, please act quickly, the situation is dire.
-Email: firstname.lastname@example.org
+Email: email@example.com

 Fostering a Dog

 Fostering dogs also helps to save lives and it's tax deductible.
-If you live near the San Antonio area please consider fostering a dog, which means allowing a pup or pooch to stay with you for a week or two until rescue groups and volunteers can find "furever homes" for them, or they can be transferred to another rescue group.
-You're literally saving their lives by giving them a temporary home, it's that easy.
+Fostering means allowing a pup or pooch to stay with you for a week or two until rescue groups and volunteers can find homes for them.

 If you live anywhere near San Antonio and would be interested in fostering, please contact San Antonio Pets Alive, when you click on that link and their website pops up, just click on "foster".